How do online estate agents work?

 - Lack of local knowledge: even online agents with regional reps could struggle to compete with a high street agent who knows your neighbourhood and its property market inside out.

 - Legwork: some online estate agents will negotiate offers for you and act as a middleman to progress your sale to completion, but not all will.
-Taking charge of communications with buyers and solicitors without the help of an agent could be time-consuming and stressful.
+Having to manage communications with buyers and solicitors on your own can be time-consuming and stressful.

-- Viewings: you'll usually have to conduct viewings yourself, so you'll need to be comfortable showing strangers around your home and be available during evenings and weekends.
+- Viewings: you usually have to conduct viewings yourself, so you'll need to be comfortable showing strangers around your home and be available during evenings and weekends.

 - Paying up front: if you opt for this type of package, you won't be paying on results.
 In fact, you'll have to pay even if that company doesn't end up selling your house.